Sholeh Zard, A Creamy Saffron Persian Rice Pudding

 - A generous pinch of saffron, about 1 tbsp

 - 3 tbsp warm water

 - Brewed saffron

-- 1 tbsp sliced pistachios + for garnish
+- 1 tablespoon sliced pistachios + for garnish

-- 1 tbsp slivered almonds + for garnish
+- 1 tablespoon slivered almonds + for garnish

 - Dried rose buds, to garnish